FACTBOX-Countries mandate COVID tests for China travellers | Business

 France has urged all 26 other European Union member states to test Chinese travellers for COVID.
 AUSTRALIA

 Travellers from China to Australia will need to submit a negative COVID-19 test from Jan.
-5, Australian Health Minister Mark Butler said on Sunday.
+5, Australian Health Minister Mark Butler said.
 INDIA

 The country has mandated a COVID-19 negative test report for travellers arriving from China, Hong Kong, Japan, South Korea, Singapore and Thailand.
 Passengers from those countries will be quarantined if they show symptoms or test positive.
 CANADA